conorchand/Reading-and-Writing-Files-with-R/README.md

 # Reading and Writing Files with R
-Functions to facilitate the reading and writing of files using R
+Scripts/functions to facilitate the reading and writing of files using R